Top of page

 Background

-Jamal is a Lecturer in Criminology and Justice and the coordinator for the Criminology and Justice Practicum Program.
+Jamal is a Senior Lecturer in Criminology and Justice and the coordinator for the Criminology and Justice Practicum Program.
 He specialises in human rights and international relations, with a specific focus on torture and inhuman treatment, migration and refugee issues, and international human rights norms and laws.
-Jamal has presented his research to academic and policy audiences in eight different countries and in 2017 published the book, A Genealogy of the Torture Taboo (Routledge), which traces a history of the torture taboo from the eighteenth century to the present day.
+Jamal is the author of the book, A Genealogy of the Torture Taboo (Routledge), which traces a history of the torture taboo from the eighteenth century to the present day.

 Research areas and interests